jactor-rises/build-matcher/README.md

 * `LabelMatcher` - extends `org.hamcrest.core.Is` and provides labeling of standard `org.hamcrest.Matcher` failure messages.
 * `ToStringEditor` - provides customized toString messages of evaluated objects

-### Future
-When jdk1.9 is released, a new possibility of doing several asserts in one test will be added when using `org.junit`.
-How this implementation is done will affect how this code will evolve.

 ### No longer supported

-As of junit 5, the main purpose of this project is not needed anymore as this is solved in junit 5.
+As of junit 5, the main purpose of this project is not needed anymore:

     @Test